What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 When summer arrives, most Australians set their air conditioner to a chilly 19 or 20 degrees and call it a day.
 However, this drastic cooling can easily make your electricity bills skyrocket and the increased pressure on your air conditioner will certainly make it wear out faster.

 Making simple adjustments to your air conditioning habits can help your family save a surprising amount of money.
-In this article, we’ll show you how to use your air conditioner economically and the ideal air conditioner temperature for electricity savings.
+In this article, we’ll show you the optimum air conditioner temperatures throughout Australia, how to use your air conditioner economically and how to save on your electricity throughout the year.

-What Is The Most Efficient Temperature For Air Conditioning?
+What Is The Most Efficient Temperature For Air Conditioning in Australia?

 The most efficient temperature for air conditioning ultimately depends on the season and the climate of where you live.
-Despite Australia’s extremely varied climates, most Australians set their air conditioners to 22 degrees in summer and 19 degrees in winter without accounting for the local climate.
+For example, the best temperature for air conditioning in summer in Australia will vary depending on what region you live in.
+Despite our extremely diverse climates, most Australians set their air conditioners to 22 degrees in summer and 19 degrees in winter without accounting for the local climate.

 Below, we explore the best air conditioning temperature for you, depending on where you live in Australia.